Wall Street and the dollar tumble as investors retreat further from the United States

 Perhaps more worryingly, the value of the U.S. dollar also sank as a retreat continues from U.S. markets.
 It's an unusual move because the dollar has historically strengthened during past episodes of nervousness.
-But this time around, it's policies directly from Washington that are causing the fear and potentially weakening the dollar's reputation as a pillar of the global economy and one of the safest possible investments.
+But this time around, it's policies directly from Washington that are causing the fear and potentially weakening the dollar's reputation as a pillar of the global economy.

-“The golden rule of negotiating and success: He who has the gold makes the rules,” Trump said in all capitalized letters on his Truth Social Network over the weekend.
+“The golden rule of negotiating and success: He who has the gold makes the rules,” Trump said in all capitalized letters on his Truth Social Network.
 He also said that “the businessmen who criticize tariffs are bad at business, but really bad at politics,” likewise in all caps.

 Trump has recently focused more on China, the world's second-largest economy, which upped its own rhetoric against the world's largest economy.
 China on Monday warned other countries against making trade deals with the United States "at the expense of China's interest" as Japan, South Korea and others try to negotiate agreements.